swiftlang/swift-evolution/proposals/NNNN-memberwise-init-defaults.md

 This would make initializers more **consistent**:

-- Today, a `struct` that does not define a custom initializer will have 1 or 2 initializers: it will always have a memberwise initializers; but it will only receive a default intializer if all of its properties have default values.
-This proposal makes things more conisistent by providing exactly 1 auto-synthesized initalizer to a `struct`.
+- Today, a `struct` that does not define a custom initializer will have 1 or 2 initializers: it will always have a memberwise initializer; but it only receives a default intializer if all of its properties have default values.
+This proposal makes `struct`s more conisistent by providing exactly 1 auto-synthesized initializer.

 This would make initializers more **versatile**:

-- Today, memberwise initializers must be called with an argument corresponding to each property on a struct, regardless of them having default values.
-With this proposal, the user can provide zero or more arguments for those properties that have default values.
-This proposal makes the auto-synthesized initializer more versatile since it can be used in more scenarios.
+- Today, memberwise initializers must be called with an argument corresponding to each of the properties on a struct, even those with default values.
+This proposal makes the auto-synthesized memberwise initializer more versatile by allowing the user to provide zero or more arguments for each of the properties that have default values.

 ## Detailed design